DanGodi/segmentation-bingo/README.md

-# Satellite Bingo 🛰️
+# Segmentation Bingo 🛰️

-Generate and play a custom Bingo game using satellite imagery and AI-powered segmentation.
+Generate and play a custom Bingo game using custom imagery and AI-powered segmentation.

-This project allows you to turn a collection of satellite images into a fully playable Bingo game.
+This project allows you to turn a collection of images into a fully playable Bingo game.
 It uses the **Segment Anything Model (SAM)** to detect features (like pools, cars, boats) and generates statistically "fair" Bingo cards based on the frequency of these features.

 ## 🌟 Features

-*   **Automated Processing**: Resizes and converts raw satellite images.
 *   **Interactive Labeling**: Easy-to-use widget to tag features in your images.
-*   **AI Segmentation**: Uses Meta's SAM to detect objects and calculate coverage/counts.
+*   **AI Segmentation**: Uses Meta's SAM3 to detect objects and calculate coverage/counts.
 *   **Fair Card Generation**: Uses Monte Carlo simulations to ensure all Bingo cards have similar difficulty (expected turns to win).
 *   **Printable Assets**: Generates PDF/Image files for the Bingo cards.
 *   **Game Presentation**: Creates a slide deck (PDF) to "call" the game by revealing images one by one.